spidersocks/unified-backend/llm/README.md

 - Separate docs by language (en, zh-HK, zh-CN) and filter retrieval by `language` metadata.
 - The client auto-retries without the filter if your KB doesn’t expose S3 tags to filters.

+## Silence on insufficient context

+- The model is instructed to output the stop token `[NO_CONTEXT]` when the KB doesn’t provide sufficient context.
+- The backend drops that token and returns an empty `answer` string.
+- The router no longer fills in a fallback apology.
+An empty `answer` means “send nothing; admin will respond.”